Purdue-CS193/homework-0-Mate2903/index.md

 - Learning how to code properly
 - Learning how to use the terminal
-- Learning hoe to properly use CS tools
+- Learning how to properly use CS tools